 2. Best app to document stuff for insurance

-This certainly isn’t the priciest option out there, but it is full-featured and comes with all the positives you’d expect from a higher-priced option.
-It features both desktop and app access and a selection of tools meant to help you when it comes to documenting products for insurance purposes, as well as the option to add notes, photos and barcode scans of each item on your list.
+This certainly isn’t the priciest option out there, but it is full-featured and comes with all the positives you’d expect from a higher-priced alternative.
+It features a selection of tools meant to help you when it comes to documenting products for insurance purposes, as well as the option to add notes, photos and barcode scans of each item on your list.

 3. Best app for home inventory and estate planning